Road deaths in the Netherlands

 Figure 6.
 Road deaths in 2023, by crash location in and outside urban areas (according to BRON), as shares of the total number of road deaths.
 Sources: IenW, (BRON), Statistics Netherlands (Road Death Statistics), adapted by SWOV.

 Figure 7 shows the number of road deaths by speed limit.
-The largest share of road deaths occurs on 50km/h and 80km/h roads (29% and 18%, respectively, of the total number of road deaths).
+The largest share of road deaths occurs on 50km/h and 80km/h roads (30% and 19%, respectively, of the total number of road deaths).
 On 60km/h roads, the share of road deaths is also substantial, that is: 17% of the road deaths.
-On 30km/h roads or roads with lower speed limits, the share is 11% of the total number of road deaths.
+On 30km/h roads or roads with lower speed limits, the share is 12% of the total number of road deaths.
 Finally, on roads with a speed limit of 100, 120 or 130 km/h, the share amounts to 9% of the number of road deaths.
-Of the remaining road deaths, the crash location or the speed limit at the scene of the accident is not known.
+Of the road deaths not registered in BRON, the crash location or the speed limit at the scene of the accident is not known.

 In 2023, 58% of the total number of road deaths occurred on road sections and 30% at intersections (see Figure 8).